How to Become a Crime Lab Analyst In 7 Steps

 4. Complete On-the-Job Training

-On-the-job training can vary depending on the location and what your eventual goal is for your career.
+On-the-job training can vary depending on the location and what your eventual career goal is.

 This training is under a supervisor and can last anywhere from a few months to several years.